OurchiveIO/ourchive/README.md

 ## thanks

+We have used Unsplash free images for icon defaults.

 This app was instantiated in part from the [flask boilerplate](https://github.com/italomaia/flask-empty) project, as well as [react-flask](https://github.com/bonniee/react-flask).
 Additionally, all the frameworks and tools we are using are open source, including:

 - tusd